Dhruv0348/IT314_project_31/README.md

 1. **Security -** The system must be able to keep the personal information of the users secure by encrypting the user data to prevent unauthorized access to their account and personal information such as debit/credit card details and other sensitive information.
 1. **Manageability -** The system must be able to manage a large number of users and orders without any performance issues or downtime and must be able to scale up or down according to the needs of the cafeteria owners and customers.
 1. **Data integrity -** The system  must be able to keep the data secure and prevent unauthorized access to the data.
-1. **Capacity -** The system must be able to handle a large number of users and orders without any performance issues or downtime and must be able to scale up or down according to the needs of the cafeteria owners and customers.
+1. **Capacity -** The system must be able to handle a large number of users (around 500) and orders without any performance issues or downtime and must be able to scale up or down according to the needs of the cafeteria owners and customers.
 1. **Availability -** The system must be available all the time so that the cafeteria owners and customers can use the system whenever they want.
 Multiple deployments can be made of the system for lowering the downtime of the system.
 1. **Usability -** The system must be easy to use and navigate so that the cafeteria owners and customers can use the system more easily and efficiently.
 1. **Interoperability -** The system must be able to work with different payment systems such as debit cards, credit cards and UPI.